 - It typically takes five seconds to connect to the Virgin Media WiFi service at a Tube station (this delay is due to a security feature).
 If you are trying to connect at a peak time in a busy station (when hundreds of other people are also trying to connect), it may take slightly longer

-- If you are a Virgin Media, EE, O2, Three or Vodafone customer, please register for the service before trying to connect.
-Further information can be found via your mobile network operator's website.
-Once you've registered, you'll be able to connect to the Wi-Fi service seamlessly
+- You may need to register for your service before trying to connect - once registered, you'll be able to connect to the Wi-Fi service seamlessly

 Wi-Fi networks available

-If you are a Virgin Media, O2, Vodafone or EE customer, authentication is seamless via your SIM card.
-Once you've registered and you open Wi-Fi in your device settings at a Tube station, you'll see the following Wi-Fi networks:
+For Virgin Media, O2, Three or EE customers, authentication is seamless via your SIM card.
+Once you've registered and you open Wi-Fi in your device settings at a Tube station, you'll see these Wi-Fi networks: